-The Centers for Medicare and Medicaid Services (CMS) chose to finalize 2016 Medicare reimbursement cuts for colonoscopy and colorectal cancer screening.
-Here is an updated “playbook” for GI physicians from the American College of Gastroenterology as time is of the essence.
+The Centers for Medicare and Medicaid Services (CMS) chose to drastically cut reimbursement for colonoscopy and colorectal cancer screening.

 The College has been guided by a simple credo: ACG is committed to U.S. gastroenterologists being paid fairly and accurately for a highly skilled intervention which prevents colorectal cancer, reduces suffering, saves lives and saves money.

 CALL-TO-ACTION FOR ACG MEMBERS

 Our last chance at thwarting Medicare’s cuts to lifesaving colonoscopy—simple ways you can fight back:

 - Thousands of ACG members and their patients have signed a petition to urge Congress to address these cuts.
 If you haven’t already, sign it.
 If you have signed it, then share it so others can sign it too.

 - Use this ACG paper petition signature sheet.
 Email or fax the petition with signatures to ACG whenever the signature sheet is filled up.
 Email email@example.com or fax to 301-263-9025.
 Then just re-post another petition signature sheet for more patients to sign.